Which place is cheaper, Warsaw or Athens?

 Both Warsaw and Athens during the autumn are popular places to visit.
 The autumn months attract visitors to Athens because of the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Furthermore, the city's sights and attractions, the shopping scene, and the natural beauty of the area are the main draw to Warsaw this time of year.

 In October, Athens is generally much warmer than Warsaw.
-Temperatures in Athens average around 19°C (67°F), and Warsaw stays around 9°C (49°F).
+Daily temperatures in Athens average around 19°C (67°F), and Warsaw fluctuates around 9°C (49°F).

 It's quite sunny in Athens.
 In the autumn, Athens often gets more sunshine than Warsaw.
 Athens gets 206 hours of sunny skies this time of year, while Warsaw receives 135 hours of full sun.